Are drivers who work with Uber employees or independent contractors: Explained

 The second aspect, financial control, has to do with the equipment of the workers, but also the way in which they are getting paid.
 If the workers receive costly equipment that’s necessary for work, like a car, it could mean that they are employees.
 On the other hand, if they are paid a flat fee, instead of weekly or monthly salaries, then there is a higher chance that they are independent contractors.

-When it comes to the final criteria that the IRS takes into consideration when deciding whether someone is an employee, things like insurance, paid time off, or sick leave come into play, as independent contractors are rarely eligible for such benefits.
+When it comes to the final criteria that the IRS takes into consideration when deciding whether someone is an employee, things like paid time off, or sick leave come into play, as independent contractors are rarely eligible for such benefits.
 Apart from that, it is also important to consider the nature of the work provided by the worker – is it essential to the type of services provided by a company?
 Is their help necessary to conduct day-to-day business, or are they needed only occasionally?

 On top of that, it is possible for various professions to be treated differently by different federal or state agencies, which certainly adds to the confusion.

-What is the law on Uber driver employment?
+What is the law on driver employment?

 In 2019, the AB 5 Bill codified and expanded upon an ABC test to differentiate between the employees and independent contractors.
 Workers are deemed to be independent contractors if: